excellalabs/game-dev-group/references/engines/Unreal/v5.0/Study_Notes.md

     * the way to do it is just to create a function in the blueprint class. that will be a function available to instances of the class, so at the instance level not the class level.
     * within member functions you can get a reference to the Blueprint object as a node with a right click in the event graph for the blueprint member function and select "get reference to self"

+### Connecting Levels In Blueprints
+    * using the function Open Level (By Name) or Open Level (By Object Reference)
+    * if you want to go to the same level, and you ahve get current levela by name, then you can use the other helper function blueprint node "Get Current Level Name"
+    *

 ## Simulating Physics For Actors
     * in the outliner view, under the details tab, there are actor properties and components. there are several buttons available to toggle through actor properties